Quantum Approximate Counting, Simplified: Introduction

 \subsection{Main Ideas}

-Our algorithm for approximate counting mirrors a standard classical approach for the following problem: given a biased coin that is heads with probability $p$, estimate $p$. \ First, for $t = 0,1,2,\ldots$ the coin is tossed $2^t$ times, until heads is observed at least once. \ This gives a rough guess for $p$, up to some multiplicative constant. \ Second, this rough guess is improved to the desired $1+\eps$ approximation via more coin tosses.
+Our algorithm for approximate counting mirrors a standard classical approach for the following problem: given a biased coin that is heads with probability $p$, estimate $p$. \ First, for $k = 0,1,2,\ldots$ the coin is tossed $2^k$ times, and stop at the $k$ where heads was observed at least once. \ This gives a rough guess for $p$, up to some multiplicative constant. \ Second, this rough guess is improved to the desired $1+\eps$ approximation via more coin tosses.

 Of course, we'd like to use Grover's algorithm \cite{grover} to speed up this classical approach quadratically. \ Grover's algorithm can be seen as a special `quantum coin,' which works as follows. \ If $K$ out of $N$ items are marked, then define $\theta := \arcsin \sqrt{K/N}$ to be the `Grover angle.' \ For any odd integer $r$, Grover's algorithm lets us prepare a coin that lands heads with probability $p = \sin^2(r\theta)$, by making $O(r)$ queries to the oracle.